SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 CLK/256      |  YES  |  TCA  |  YES* |  NO       |  NO         |
 CLK/1024     |  YES  |  TCA  |  NO   |  NO       |  NO         |

 * Requires using the synchronizer prescaler as well.
-My understanding is that this results in sync cycles taking longer- I belive it takes 2-3 synchronizer clocks, with is 2-3 clock cycles without prescaling (just fast enough so that if you don't check it, and immediately write an enable locked rgister, it won't work) and 16-24 with maximum prescale.
+My understanding is that this results in sync cycles taking longer- I believe it takes 2-3 synchronizer clocks, with is 2-3 clock cycles without prescaling (just fast enough so that if you don't check it, and immediately write an enable locked register, it won't work) and 16-24 with maximum prescale.
 This is also how long it takes after disabling the timer for the EN_READY status flag to return indicating that you can turn it back on again.
 *
 `TCA` indicates that for this prescaler, a TCA must also use it, and the TCB set to use that TCA's clock.